Learn how to Transform a Dated Bar Cart into this Gorgeous Marbled Painted Resin Masterpiece. This Stunning Bar Cart is one of a kind.

-Before starting the whole marbling process make sure that the area you are working in is completely covered with plastic sheets because things can get real messy real quick!
+Before starting the marbling process make sure that the area you are working in is completely covered with plastic sheets because things can get real messy real quick!

-The idea for the top one to be dry first is because when you move around the second shelf to get the marbled effect the paint on the first shelf would also slide around and even drip down onto the second shelf hence only move on to the next level when the first one is dry.
+The idea for the top one to be dry first is because when you move to the second shelf to get the marbled effect the paint on the first shelf would also slide around and even drip down onto the second shelf hence only move on to the next level when the first one is completely dry.

 The last one was the blue one.